-This section of the report evaluates key demographic characteristics for the Primary Study Area (PSA, Region G) and the eight individual counties within the region.
+This section of the report evaluates key demographic characteristics for the Primary Study Area (PSA, East Central Michigan Region) and the eight individual counties within the region.
 Through this analysis, unfolding trends and unique conditions are often revealed regarding populations and households residing in the selected geographic areas.
 Demographic comparisons between these geographies and the state of Michigan provide insights into the human composition of housing markets.
 Critical questions, such as the following, can be answered with this information:

-- Who lives in Region G and what are these people like? - In what kinds of household groupings do Region G residents live? - What share of people rent or own their Region G residence? - Are the number of people and households living in Region G increasing or decreasing over time? - How has migration contributed to the population changes within Region G and what are these in-migrants like? - How do Region G residents, residents of each county, and residents of the state compare with each other?
+- Who lives in the East Central Michigan Region and what are these people like? - In what kinds of household groupings do East Central Michigan Region residents live? - What share of people rent or own their East Central Michigan Region residence? - Are the number of people and households living in the East Central Michigan Region increasing or decreasing over time? - How has migration contributed to the population changes within the East Central Michigan Region and what are these in-migrants like? - How do East Central Michigan Region residents, residents of each county, and residents of the state compare with each other?